alex1craig/pgs-compare/README.md

 - `reference_panel` (str, optional): Path to reference panel for ancestry analysis.

 Returns:

-- dict: Information about the calculation
+- dict: Information about the calculation including success status and output path

 #### analyze